How to fly a UAS in Spain

 2. THIRD-COUNTRY OPERATORS (NON-EASA MEMBER STATE)

-UAS operators that have their principal place of business, are established, or reside in a third country, shall comply with Implementing Regulation (EU) 2019/947 for the purpose of UAS operations within the single European sky airspace.
+UAS operators that have their principal place of business, are established, or are resident in a third country, shall comply with Implementing Regulation (EU) 2019/947 for the purpose of UAS operations within the single European sky airspace.

 Therefore, UAS operators from a third country that is not considered an EASA Member State must register as a UAS operator in the first Member State in which the UAS operator intends to conduct operations.